DecentralizedGeo/eas-sandbox/Docs/Geotagging-Attestation-Workflow.md

-# Geotagging Attestation System: Detailed Workflow
+# Geotagging Attestation-based Verification System: Detailed Workflow

 This document outlines the detailed workflow for the Geotagging attestation system, which enables verifiable image integrity and geolocation attestation through blockchain.